Pleasant Grove, Falls County, Texas

-Pleasant Grove, Texas is an unincorporated community in Falls County, Texas, USA, located on FM 1048.
+Pleasant Grove is an unincorporated community in Falls County, Texas, United States.
+It is located on FM 1048.

 History

 A church and school were built in town by the late 19th century.
 The school district consolidated with Rosebud-Lott Independent School District in 1953.
 The population peaked at about seventy in the 1930s.
 It has remained at a steady 35 residents since the 1970s.